-Recommended edits to Page 30 Line 1008: REMOTE Voting [by Mail] Line 1010: Barriers to REMOTE VoteING [by Mail]
+Recommended edits to Page 30 Line 1008: REMOTE Voting [by Mail] Line 1010: Barriers to REMOTE Vot[e]ING [by Mail]

-Rationale: Edited to accurately reflect this section is about more than paper ballots mailed back and forth.
+Rationale: Edited to accurately reflect this section is in relation to remote voting as a whole, which is more broadly defined than paper ballots mailed back and forth.

-Recommended edits to Page 32 Line 1052: Voters with disabilities encounter challenges VERIFYING AND returning (CASTING) A PAPER [the] ballot.
+Line 1052: Voters with disabilities encounter challenges VERIFYING AND returning (CASTING) A PAPER [the] ballot.

-Line 1054: WHILE [Even when] SOME voters with disabilities can privately and independently read and mark A MAILED PAPER [their] ballot, they may face challenges in returning A PAPER BALLOT that could prevent their vote from being counted.
-VOTERS WITH PRINT DISABILITIES WILL NOT BE ABLE TO PRIVATELY AND INDEPENDENTLY READ, MARK, VERIFY AND RETURN/CAST A MAILED PAPER BALLOT AND INSTEAD MUST BE ABLE TO PERFORM THESE FUNCTIONS ELECTRONCIALLY.
+Line 1054-1055: WHILE [Even when] SOME voters with disabilities can privately and independently read, mark, and verify A MAILED PAPER [their] ballot, they may face challenges in returning A PAPER BALLOT that could prevent their vote from being counted.
+VOTERS WITH PRINT DISABILITIES WILL NOT BE ABLE TO PRIVATELY AND INDEPENDENTLY READ, MARK, VERIFY, AND RETURN/CAST A MAILED PAPER BALLOT AND INSTEAD MUST BE ABLE TO PERFORM THESE FUNCTIONS ELECTRONICALLY.